 Detox programs are created with one goal: make money.
 I am not generalizing here.
 I’ve helped create detox programs at more than one clinic.
 In each instance, the decisions to include specific detox supplements, protein powder shakes, or therapies were based on profit margins.

 Detoxers doing The Right Detox could purchase different “tiers” of the program.
 The scheme was simple.
 The “deeper” the detox, the higher the tier, and the more expensive the package.

 There is no such thing as a “deep detox.”
 The entire concept of detoxification in alternative medicine is bogus.
 There are absolutely no health benefits to be gained from detoxification diets or therapies.
 Our organs do not need a break from their physiological activities.
+If we are talking about the treatment of erectile dysfunction, then detoxification is not a substitute for generic Viagra.
 Drinking special shakes or taking certain herbal supplements is not going to help any organ “work better” or more efficiently.
 Our body does not need to be “supported” with mega-doses of vitamins and minerals.
 We don’t need enemas or laxatives to clean out our colons.
 Needless to say, The Right Detox was not based on any kind of credible scientific evidence.

 Instead, products and services were packaged together based on marketing terms and aesthetic appeal.
 Price points were set based on a standard mark-up.
 But to make the top tier programs, named “Gold” and “Platinum,” seem more exclusive, we marked up the price even higher.